SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

       }

-You can now use ``chooseStepFunction`` to obtain a function that will step in one direction or the other.
+You can now use ``chooseStepFunction`` to obtain a function that will step in one direction or the other:
-For example:

 .. testcode:: functionTypes